suzyahyah/suzyahyah.github.io/_posts/2017-03-01-Closed-Form-Toy-Bayesian-Inference.md

 ---
 ### Key Concepts

 * Bayesian Inference is the use of Bayes theorem to estimate parameters of an unknown probability distribution.
+The framework uses data to update model beliefs, i.e., the distribution over the parameters of the model.

 * A Bernoulli distribution is the discrete probability distribution of a random variable \$ X \in \\{0, 1\\}\$ for a single trial.
 Because there are only two possible outcomes, $P(X=1) = 1-P(X=0)$.